Thymic stromal lymphopoietin: Epithelium defense

+As mentioned, TSLP serves as an alarmin following TLR binding by certain pathogen-associated molecular patterns (PAMPs), including viral and bacterial ones, rather than just irritation by allergens.
+Thus, TSLP also plays an early role in the initiation of type 1 and 3 immune responses to pathogens.
+This activity has thus far been best described in the respiratory mucosa.

+TSLP-activated CD11b+ DCs can promote the proliferation and long-term survival of CD8+ cytotoxic T cells, promoting the development of lasting adaptive cellular immunity.
+Analogously, TSLP-activated CD11c+ cells are essential for the development of IgA antibodies following pneumococcal infection.
+TSLP also holds considerable promise as a novel vaccine adjuvant and anti-cancer immunotherapy due to its broad and potent alarmin functionality, as is evidenced by numerous animal studies.

+Germinal centre formation

+Germinal centres (GCs) are microstructures that form in secondary lymphoid organs during immune responses.
+GCs are the sites of the clonal expansion of B lymphocytes and the affinity maturation of their antibodies, thus allowing the immune system to generate antibodies with a high affinity for antigens.
+TSLP may play an important role in the formation of GCs, as the depletion of TSPLR in CD4+ T cells prevented their formation in mice, as well as the generation of IgG1.

+Signalling

+TSLP signals through a heterodimeric receptor complex composed of the TSLP receptor (TSLPR) and the IL-7Rα chain.
+Upon binding, Janus kinase (JAK)1 and 2 are activated, leading to the activation of signal transducer and activator of transcription (STAT)5A and 5B and, to a lesser extent, STAT1 and 3.
+These transcription factors upregulate pro-inflammatory cytokines such as IL-4, 5, 9, and 13.

+Clinical significance

 TSLP expression is linked to many disease states including asthma, inflammatory arthritis, atopic dermatitis, eczema, eosinophilic esophagitis and other allergic states.
 The factors inducing the activation of TSLP release are not clearly defined.

 Asthma

 Expression of TSLP is enhanced under asthma-like conditions (aka Airway HyperResponsiveness or AHR model in the mouse), conditioning APCs in order to orient the differentiation of T cells coming into the lungs towards a TH2 profile (T helper 2 pathway).
 The TH2 cells then release factors promoting an inflammatory reaction following the repeated contact with a specific antigen in the airways.

-Inflammatory arthritis

 Atopic dermatitis

 TSLP-activated Langerhans cells of the epidermis induce the production of pro-inflammatory cytokines like TNF-alpha by T cells potentially causing atopic dermatitis.
 It is thought that by understanding the mechanism of TSLP production and those potential substances that block the production, one may be able to prevent or treat conditions of asthma and/or eczema.